At halfway mark, grades for Trump are mixed in county he flipped red in 2016

 There are indications that Trump’s support here might be wavering.
 While he beat Hillary Clinton here by more than 26,000 votes — a nearly 20-point margin — his acolytes have not fared as well.

-Congressman Lou Barletta, a native son of Luzerne County who brought national attention to the area in 2006 over an anti-immigration ordinance he pushed as a mayor of the small city of Halzeton, lost in the 2018 midterm election for Pennsylvania’s senate seat against Democratic incumbent Sen. Bob Casey.
-While Trump won Luzerne County handily, Barletta — whose family helped shape the local area over the past century — only eked out an eight-point win.
+Rep. Lou Barletta, a Republican native son of Luzerne County who brought national attention to the area in 2006 over an anti-immigration ordinance he pushed as a mayor of the small city of Hazelton, lost in the 2018 midterm election for Pennsylvania’s senate seat against Democratic incumbent Sen. Bob Casey.
+While Trump won Luzerne County handily, Barletta — whose family helped shape the local area over the past century — led in the county by only eight points.

 Damon Whitfield, 43, said that Luzerne County Trump supporters have disappeared somewhat since the 2016 election.
 While Trump-Pence signs once dotted much of the landscape around Wilkes-Barre, those placards have mostly disappeared.